How To Smoke Baked Potatoes

 Now we always seem to have issues coming up with side dishes the adults like that the kids will also eat!
 Since we tend to smoke everything under the sun it only made sense to make smoked baked potatoes right??
 The only problem I have right now is how did we wait this long to do baked potatoes this way??

-How To Make Pitboss smoked baked potatoes :
+How To Make Pitboss Smoked Baked Potatoes :

 Wash and pat dry your potatoes, you will want to do this to make sure that you have removed all the dirt off of them.

 I left these to sit while I went outside and got my Pit Boss Pellet Grill Smoking.
-Now I personally use the Pit Boss Pro 1100 from Lowes, if you don’t have Lowes Walmart and Amazon carry other Pit Boss options or Pit Boss website themselves.
+Now I personally use the Pit Boss Pro 1100 from Lowes, if you don’t have Lowes, Walmart and Amazon carry other Pit Boss options or Pit Boss website themselves.
 This will also work in any electric or pellet smoker as well.

 I used Pit Boss Grills Mesquite pellets but you can use any flavor of pellets to smoke your baked potatoes.